louking/tm-csv-connector/web/docs/source/admin-guide.rst

   .. code-block:: shell

     edit `c:\Windows\System32\Drivers\etc\hosts`, add 127.0.0.1 tm.localhost
+    # you'll need to restart the laptop for this to be available to browser
     Set-ExecutionPolicy Bypass [<ExecutionPolicyScope>] # type y to accept
     # for details see https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy
     docker login # then enter your credentials